 However, there is another aspect of my identity that isn’t all that glorifying: Professional Sick Person.
 PSP is a term people of the medical world use for those who live their lives with the shroud of illness looming over them.
 There are those who have held this title their whole lives, and others, like me, who assumed it later in life.

-Introversion and chronic illness are characteristically misunderstood by the world at large, despite the many efforts of those in each camp to increase awareness and understanding.
+Introversion and chronic illness are characteristically misunderstood by the world at large, despite the many efforts of those in each camp to increase awareness and understanding (such as our guide to introversion).
 When someone is both introverted and chronically ill, it can seem twice as hard for an outsider to comprehend, as well as for the individual to explain.

 As an introverted PSP, I have struggled to reconcile both of these parts of me.
 So, from an introvert with some health problems, here are five things you should know about us.